 Carp

-A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
-Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
-Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
-Finished with a hook.
-I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you using bread.
+A simple, effective rig is to thread a small running sinker through the mainline (shown in blue) around 8 pounds.
+Then tie a medium swivel to the end, allowing the sinker to run up the mainline freely.
+Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (shown in grey ).
+I generally use a size six bait keeper hook or size 10 long shank, which is perfect for corn kernels or scrub worms, or treble style hooks for baits like bread.

 Running sinker fishing rig